tendermint/tendermint/docs/spec/consensus/light-client.md

 ### Data structures

-In the following, I only give the details of the data structures needed for this specification.
+In the following, only the details of the data structures needed for this specification are given.

   * header fields
     - *height*